PaperStrange/Notes-AI_PM/README.md

 ## Project Motivation<a name="motivation"></a>

-* A recorder available for viewing from everywhere
+* A note recorder available for viewing from everywhere
 * A sort of fragmentation time

 ## Branch Descriptions <a name="branch"></a>